What is the Average Cost of College for 2025?

 Grants

 A grant is a state or federal program offered to provide college funding for students.
-For example, Say Yes Buffalo is a grant program that covers tuition for students who attend Buffalo public schools.
-Grants are considered free money and typically does not have to be repaid.
+Grants are considered free money and typically do not have to be repaid.
+The federal government uses the FAFSA to determine need based grants, but students should also research grants at the state level to see if they qualify for any local opportunities.

 Scholarships